dorner/gha-config/README.md

   use_submodules: true
 ```

 * `use_submodules`: If this is set it will check out code recursively with submodules.
-This requires two things:
-    * A secret called `FLIPPCIRCLECIPULLER_REPO_TOKEN` - Eng Cap will need to add this
-    * Your repo needs to have a Git version > 2.18
+Your repo needs to have a Git version > 2.18